 Tongzhang Zheng DSc

-Susan Dwight Bliss Professor of Epidemiology (Environmental Health); Department Chair, Environmental Health Sciences
+Susan Dwight Bliss Professor (Adjunct) of Epidemiology (Environmental Health)

-Tongzhang Zheng is the Susan Dwight Bliss Professor of Epidemiology and Chair of the Department of Environmental Health Sciences at the Yale School of Public Health.
+Tongzhang Zheng is the Susan Dwight Bliss Professor of Epidemiology.
 He also holds Adjunct Professor positions at Lanzhou University in China, Dundee University in Great Britain and the Huazhong Science and Technology University in China.
-He is a Senior Research Scientist with the International Prevention Research Institute in Lyon, France and was a Senior Advisor to the WHO’s International Agency for Research on Cancer.
-Dr. Zheng also directs two NIH Fogarty training programs at Yale in partnership with the Chinese National Environmental Health Sciences and China’s National Cancer Center to train Chinese scientists in environmental health, environmental epidemiology, biostatistics, cancer epidemiology and genetics.
+He is a Senior Research Scientist with the International Prevention Research Institute in Lyon, France.
+He was the Chairman (or Head) for the Department of Environmental Health Sciences, and was a Senior Advisor to the WHO’s International Agency for Research on Cancer.
+Dr. Zheng currently directs two NIH Fogarty training programs at Yale in partnership with the Chinese Institute of National Environmental Health Sciences and China’s National Cancer Center to train Chinese scientists in environmental health, environmental epidemiology, biostatistics, cancer epidemiology and genetics.

 Zheng is the principal investigator for several epidemiological studies in the United States, including epidemiological studies of breast cancer, non-Hodgkin’s lymphoma, Hodgkin’s disease, multiple myeloma and testis cancer.
-He has conducted or collaborated various epidemiological studies in China including epidemiological studies of breast cancer; liver cancer; lung cancer; asthma; air pollution and adverse birth outcomes; a cohort study of metal exposure and human health; a cohort study of coal miners and health effects; stove intervention and respiratory diseases; air pollution intervention during Beijing Olympics and human health; prenatal exposure to metals, organochlorines and PAHs and low birth weights; and an experimental study of prenatal exposure to circadian disruption and development in rats.
+He has conducted or collaborated various epidemiological studies in China including epidemiological studies of breast cancer; liver cancer; lung cancer; asthma; air pollution and adverse birth outcomes; He is currently building three large cohort studies by collaborating with the scientists from China National Cancer Center and several universities in China (including Jingchuan Metal Exposure Cohort Study; A Cohort Study in Kailuan Coal Industry; and A Birth Cohort Study of Prenatal Exposure and Children's Health); stove intervention and respiratory diseases; air pollution intervention during Beijing Olympics and human health; prenatal exposure to metals, organochlorines and PAHs and low birth weights; and an experimental study of prenatal exposure to circadian disruption and development in rats.